-Sirsa is one of the districts of Haryana state, India and is located on the National Highway 10.
+Sirsa is one of the districts of Haryana state, India, and is located on the National Highway 10.
 In 1819, the territory was taken over by the British, and later it became a part of the North Western district of the Delhi territory.
 A year later, the North Western district was divided into Northern and Western districts and Sirsa became part of Western district, which was later renamed Haryana.

 The district of Sirsa has much to offer its visitors.
 Sirsa is the headquarters of Dera Sacha Sauda, a religious group founded by Shah Mastana, whose actual name was Khemamal.
 The sect is known for its social services activities and offers free kitchen (langar) and does not accept any donation from the public.
-Another very popular religious sect, Radha Swami sect, also has its base here.
+Another very popular religious sect, Radha Soami sect, also has its base here.

 While is Sirsa, you can also visit Ram Dev Mandir located in Kagdana.
-As the name suggests, the temple is dedicated to Baba Ramdevji, who is revered as a deity in several other states of India, particularly Rajasthan and also Sindh in Pakistan.
+As the name suggests, the temple is dedicated to Baba Ramdevji, who is revered as a deity in several other states of India, particularly Rajasthan and Sindh in Pakistan.

 He is revered for helping the poor and downtrodden, and there are stories that speak about his miraculous powers.
-Also, worth a visit is the Hunuman Temple in Ram Nagria and Gurudwara Guru Gobind Singh in Chormar Khera.
-It is believed that the sikh guru had spent a night here.
-There is the Dera Baba Sarsai Nath temple which was built in 13th century at a place which is now known as Hisar Gate in Sirsa.
+Also, worth a visit is the Hanuman Temple in Ramnagri and Gurudwara Guru Gobind Singh in Chormar Khera.
+It is believed that the Sikh guru had spent a night here.
+There is the Dera Baba Sarsai Nath Temple, which was built in 13th century at a place which is now known as Hisar Gate in Sirsa.
 The temple was constructed by Sarsai Nath, a leading sage or a guru of the Nath sect who along with other followers prayed, performed rituals and meditated here.

 The city of Sirsa and its surrounding areas is a haven of the rich historical and cultural heritage of the Ghaggar valley.
 You can also visit these excavation sites which were discovered by the Archaeological Survey of India.

-Sirsa enjoys a sub-tropical climate with three distinct seasons: summer, monsoon and winters.
+Sirsa enjoys a subtropical climate with three distinct seasons: summer, monsoon and winters.